General Electric Company’s (GE) Marketing Mix or 4Ps – Analysis

 Place/Distribution in GE’s Marketing Mix

-The place component of the marketing mix or 4P refers to the venues where transactions between General Electric Company and its target customers occur.
-Typically, these business transactions involve purchases or sales.
+The place component of the marketing mix refers to the venues or locations where customers can access General Electric’s products.
+Typically, these access transactions involve purchases or sales.
 In this case, GE’s strategic management adjusts to the different characteristics of various locations in the global market.
-For example, the company’s marketing approach for distribution must consider the characteristics of the electric lighting market in the United States, Canada, Australia, and other countries.
-Overall, General Electric’s marketing mix involves the following places for distribution:
+For example, the company’s marketing approach for distribution must consider the characteristics of the avionics market in the United States, Canada, Australia, and other countries.
+General Electric’s marketing mix involves the following places for distribution:

 1. Authorized distributors and sales representatives